CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ```bash
 $ swift delete --all
 ```
 **Please note:** Be careful with this command since it deletes all the content of the project and there might not be any backup of the data.
-Before using this command, be sure you do not need the data anymore or that you have a copy of the data somewhere else.
+Before using this command, make sure you do not need the data anymore or that you have a copy of the data in somewhere else.

 &nbsp;

 ## Pseudofolders and checksum

-In case you want to observe whether the object has changed, you can use [checksum](../introduction.md#checksum){:target="_blank"} with command <i>md5sum</i>.
+In case you want to observe whether the object has changed, you can use [checksum](../terms_and_concepts.md#checksum){:target="_blank"} with command ```md5sum```.

 Pseudofolders can be handled by adding the name of the pseudofolder in front of the file name: <i>my_pseudofolder_name/my_file</i>